The best part of going camping is spending hours setting up a tent, right?

 Winner: Quechua 2-Second Pop-Up

 The Quechua is also tested in winds of up to 30mph.
 Use the tent stakes to secure the guylines for stability in windy weather.
 The fiberglass poles will provide a stable structure in mild weather conditions.

-Unlike the CORE and Ozark Trail cabin tents, the shape of this tent is not vulnerable to catching in the wind.
+Unlike the CORE and Ozark Trail cabin tents, the shape of this tent body is not vulnerable to catching in the wind.

 Keeping Cool in Summer

 The magnificent mesh roof on the Core 9-speed Instant Cabin Tent must be one of the best features in all of these tents.
-Not only does heat escape from the tent and keep you cool in warm summer evenings, but it also offers a stunning view of the evening sky with the rain fly.
+Not only does heat escape from the airy tent and keep you cool in warm summer evenings, but it also offers a stunning view of the evening sky with the rain fly.